The full hot tub with bathers can weigh up to 5000 lbs. (~2 tons). Choosing a durable and solid base is a must to prevent it from cracking.

 - How much pressure does a full hot tub make per square foot?

-You should know it because the bearing capacity of different materials is different.
-You need to be sure that the base can handle the pressure of a full hot tub with bathers.
+You should know it because the bearing capacity of different materials varies.
+You need to be sure that the base can handle the pressure of a full jacuzzi with bathers.

 The calculations are straightforward.
 You should know: